 Seizing the opportunity for expansion six years ago, Medtech’s major capital outlays were led by a proactive set of internal targets stipulating investment not only in technology, but also in human resource and its support structure which in turn, proved to be crucial to achieving optimal operational efficiency.

 “To implement change is always a delicate process,” says Assis.
 “By spreading out these investments through our continuous improvement programme, we invested in a state-of-the-art data centre and developed a strategy to future-proof the organisation.
 We then established separate divisions with different target audiences across the IT, security and power, and pharma sectors; both in a retail sense, as well as the corporate segments to further showcase our diverse and flexible range of core skills.”

-Recognising the Company’s close relationship with clients and suppliers as a key tangible asset to its success, Sanches adds: “To succeed in the Angolan market requires continual monitoring of our customer feedback and optimising our internal resources in line with this in order to improve our procedures and behaviour.
+Recognising the close relationship of Medtech Angola with clients and suppliers as a key tangible asset to its success, Sanches adds: “To succeed in the Angolan market requires continual monitoring of our customer feedback and optimising our internal resources in line with this in order to improve our procedures and behaviour.
 We believe in ongoing training throughout our internal supply chain and invest in the latest technology to facilitate this.”